bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/tuples.md

 {% endqna %}

 Tuples of plurals can also be used to search two lists for commonality.
-For example, suppose we have two lists of integers, and want to know what numbers are in the intersection of the lists.
-We can do this by using a nested `whose`, and then we refer to the outer list by wrapping it in a tuple:
+For example, suppose you have two lists of integers, and want to know what numbers are in the intersection of the lists.
+You can do this by using a nested `whose`, and then you refer to the outer list by wrapping it in a tuple:

 {% qna %}
 Q: (1;2;3;4) whose (exists (it, (2;4;6;8)) whose (item 0 of it is item 1 of it))